• Written By Praveen Sahu

 5. When dissolved in water, covalent compounds do not conduct electricity.

 Ions are needed for the passage of electricity in an aqueous solution.
 When mixed with water, molecular compounds dissolve into molecules rather than dissociate into ions.
-There are no free mobile ions to conduct electricity, so they typically do not conduct electricity very well when dissolved in water.
+There are no mobile ions to conduct electricity, so they typically do not conduct electricity very well when dissolved in water.

 6. Many covalent compounds are insoluble in water.